swt30/thesis/chapters/02-eos/02-eos.md

 ### Motivation for an improved water EOS

-\begin{marginfigure}
-  \includegraphics{simple-eos-comparison}
+![
-  \caption{Simple zero-temperature equations of state used in \citet{Seager2007}.}
+  Simple zero-temperature equations of state used in @Seager2007.
-  \label{fig:simple-eos-comparison}
-\end{marginfigure}
+](simple-eos-comparison){#fig:simple-eos-comparison}

 Why do we care about thermal effects in the equation of state?
-Although the expression for the equation of state^[@Eq:equation-of-state] nominally includes temperature dependence, only a few studies have attempted to calculate self-consistent planetary models that include a temperature component.
+Although the expression for the equation of state^[@Eq:equation-of-state] nominally includes temperature dependence, only a few studies have attempted to calculate self-consistent planetary models for super-Earths that include a temperature component.^[For example, @Valencia2013]
 Many simply use zero-temperature equations of state instead.
 And in cases where the temperature has been included, it has often been treated in a simplified manner.
 For example, @Zeng2014 use a scaled Neptune adiabat for their internal temperature profile and also use a simplified equation of state that does not include all the thermal behaviour.